-In this post, I’ve proposed a straightforward 6-step plan to finding relevant dissertation topic ideas and then narrowing them down to finally chose one winner.
+In this post, I’ve proposed a straightforward 6-step plan to finding relevant research topic ideas and then narrowing them down to finally choose one winner.
 To recap:

 - Understand the basics of academic research, as well as your university’s specific requirements for a dissertation, thesis or research project.

 - Review previous dissertations for your course to get an idea of both topics and structure.